abelbarreto-dev/earn-golden/README.md

 - [Project FAQ](#project-faq)

 ## Dependencies
+This project is build with MVC and Python Programming Language.
+But we have some additional packages like:

+- Python 3
+- Pip
+- SQL Alchemy
+- Flask

 ## Models
 This is basically our models to use with intent of access the backend of this application.
 Here it is represented as a `.json` format.
 Basically we have the following models: